KPInc425/odin-tasks/README.md

 #Todo

--styles cards to change text color based on priority -Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code
+-Implement module to create new Project > add eventListener to menuItem2 for trigger -seperate el_displayNewTaskCard into 2 modules, 1 for EL and the other for displaying the new Form -styles cards to change text color based on priority -Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code